all articles

 A WBS needs to cover everything needed for project completion.
 Everything.
 If you’re going to properly estimate the work required (and therefore your timeline), you can’t afford to leave anything out.
 Ideally, the sum of all the work involved in the lower levels of the WBS should equal 100% of the work required at the upper levels.

 For example, if 20 hours are estimated for a level 2 task (e.g. stage props), then the total hours of the level 3 tasks under “stage props” should add up to 20 hours too.
-This kind of consistency is important if you want to create an accurate project plan.
+This kind of consistency is important if you want to create an accurate project management plan.

 WBS Dictionary